Can we do direct without call without internet? How?

-Why Google Pixel Doesn’t Support Direct Video Calls Without Internet
+Why Some Smartphones Doesn’t Support Direct Video Calls Without Internet

-If you’re wondering why Google Pixel phones don’t allow direct video calls over the cellular network (without internet), it comes down to a few key reasons.
-Unlike some Android phones that support carrier-based video calling, Google Pixel relies on internet-based apps like Google Meet, WhatsApp, and Telegram for video communication.
+If you’re wondering why your phone phone doesn’t allow direct video calls over the cellular network (without internet), it comes down to a few key reasons.
+Unlike some Android phones that support carrier-based video calling, many phones rely on internet-based apps like Google Meet, WhatsApp, and Telegram for video communication.

 But why?
 Let’s break it down.